 When a local Medical Examiner’s office decides not to perform an autopsy following a person’s death, that decision may leave the family with questions about the passing of their loved one.
 In these cases, families can have a Forensic Pathologist conduct a private autopsy.
-Autopsy services offered in Nevada, Texas, and Utah.
+Dr. Satish Chundru offers autopsy services in Nevada, Texas, and Utah only.
+For clients outside of Nevada, Texas, and Utah seeking Dr. Satish Chundru’s consulting services, please note that additional documentation is required to authorize the transportation of remains.
+It is recommended to consult with the funeral home regarding the necessary procedures for cross-state transportation.

-Dr. Satish Chundru is a Board Certified specialist in Forensic Pathology with nearly 15 years of experience.
-Clients from around the United States rely on him for private autopsy services based on his expertise and comprehensive, compassionate approach.
-Before entering private practice, he spent a decade with the Chief Medical Examiner’s office in Travis County, Texas, and he has performed more than 6500 procedures over the course of his 17 years of experience.
+Dr. Satish Chundru is a Board Certified specialist in Forensic Pathology with over 20 years of experience.
+Clients from around the United States rely on him for private autopsy services based on his experience and comprehensive, compassionate approach.
+Before entering private practice, he spent a decade with the Chief Medical Examiner’s office in Travis County, Texas, and he has performed more than 8,500 procedures over the course of his 20 years of experience.

 Families that choose Dr. Chundru can trust in the privacy and sensitivity of his services.
 He is a dedicated and personable professional who understands the care that circumstances require, and his methodology helps provide timely answers to his clients’ concerns.